 We practice the art of the possible.
 Our aim isn't to tell you why an objective isn't achievable; it's to work out how it is, and to help you get there quickly, simply, and economically.

-You might be a purchaser required to comply with the EU rules, a supplier having to incur time and expense in responding to OJEU notices and bidding for business through EU-regulated tendering processes, or a bidder in a moment of raw emotion, incredulous at the news that your bid has just been unsuccessful.
+You might be a purchaser required to comply with the procurement rules, a supplier having to incur time and expense in responding to contract notices and bidding for business through a regulated tendering processes, or a bidder in a moment of raw emotion, incredulous at the news that your bid has just been unsuccessful.

-Whatever the situation, there are ways in which the EU rules can be made to deliver the positives - to work in your favour, rather than against.
+Whatever the situation, there are ways in which the procurement rules can be made to deliver the positive outcomes - to work in your favour, rather than against.
 Based in our UK offices, our experts will help you get there.

 With Gowling WLG, you can tap into a long track record of helping many organisations achieve their objectives.
-If you are a public body, a third-sector organisation or a utility, we will help you navigate the complexities of this regime and to steer you to the right outcome.
+We can help you navigate the complexities of this regime and to steer you to the right outcome.

 We help purchasers (public, third-sector or utilities) to: